shivamK085/meme-generator/README.md

 ## ▶️ Usage

-Enter text in the Top Text and Bottom Text fields.
+-Enter text in the Top Text and Bottom Text fields.

-Click "Get a new meme image 🖼" to fetch a random meme template.
+-Click "Get a new meme image 🖼" to fetch a random meme template.

-Your custom meme will be displayed with the entered text.
+-Your custom meme will be displayed with the entered text.

 ## 🛠️ Built With

-React
+-React
  (Hooks: useState, useEffect)

-Vite
+-Vite
  (fast development server)

-Imgflip API
+-Imgflip API